The bad news: they’re harder to answer.

 Also, think up likely questions based on the skills and tasks mentioned in the job postings you’re coming across in your job search.

-Once you’ve done that you should have 100 questions.
+Once you’ve done that you should have at least 100 questions.

-Go through your list of questions, and every time a question brings a story to mind, give it a unique, specific title and start a list of stories.
+Go through your list of questions, and every time a question brings a story to mind, give it a unique, specific title and add it to your list of stories.
+For now, don’t worry about the questions you don’t have good answers to.
+After you’ve developed your list of stories, you’ll very likely find that one or more of your stories can answer those questions.

 Here are some common questions to get you started.

 Of course I can’t provide ready-made answers for you, because half of good interviewing is being authentic.
 (The other half is being strategic.)
-What I can offer are suggestions to help you think through your own answers.
+What I can offer are suggestions to help you think through your own answers to questions like the following.

 “Give me an example that demonstrates your decision-making process, and how and when you involve others in the decision.”